Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 We need fuel, or energy for the engine to run.
 Fuel is any form of stored energy that can be released.
 In the case of humans, we're quite similar to gas powered engines or fires - we break down hydrocarbons - fats and carbohydrates to release the energy stored in their bonds.
 The details of the process whereby this happens inside of human cells is different than what happens in a fire or inside of a gas powered car engine, but in essence it's the same.

 The fuels are originally made by fusing atoms together - either under heated and pressurized conditions in the earth's crust in the case of fossil fuels, or by photosynthesis in the case of plant life, or by the work of animal metabolism.
 When the atoms and molecules in these fuels are broken down, when they're separated, they move around.
-This movement is tiny, but if you combine the movement of millions of such atoms into a tiny space and make them all move in the same way, the movement adds up to bigger and bigger movements - the up and down movement of a piston in the cylinder of a car engine, or the contraction and relaxation of the biceps muscle of a weight-lifter doing curls.
+This movement is undetectable to us on the atomic scale, but if you combine the movement of millions of such atoms into a tiny space and make them all move in the same way, the movement adds up to bigger and bigger movements - the up and down movement of a piston in the cylinder of a car engine, or the contraction and relaxation of the biceps muscle of a weight-lifter doing curls.

-Unlike in a car where there is usually one motor and one fuel tank, or a watch where there is one movement and one spring, the human body can burn multiple types of fuel, has no central fuel tank, and has multiple tiny motors in each cell instead of one big motor.
-The human body has a distributed fuel tank - each cell can store fuel, some cells store fuel as carbohydrate, some as fat, and some as both.
+Unlike in a car where there is usually one motor and one fuel tank, or a watch where there is one movement and one spring, the human body can burn multiple types of fuel (in a nutritional context), has no central fuel tank, and has multiple tiny motors in each cell as opposed to one big motor.
+The human body has a distributed fuel tank - most cells can store fuel; some cells store fuel as carbohydrate, some as fat, and some as both.
 Just like a car's fuel tank, the human fuel tank does have a limited, if expandable, capacity.

 To fuel properly, we need to understand the types of fuel we can process, and in what amounts they're each needed.

-In this category are all three macronutrients - fats, protein, and carbohydrates.
+In this category are all three macronutrient fuel sources - fats, protein, and carbohydrates.

 All three needs (structure, function, and fuel) are important, but on a daily basis, it's primarily the fuel that needs to be replenished (unless fuel stores are over-flowing, in which case the primary nutrients that are needed are structural and functional elements).
-Of course, we need a constant intake of nutrients like calcium and electrolytes to keep our cells functioning properly, but if we eat a diverse whole-food diet with the proper quantities of macronutrients for our individual needs, we're likely to fulfill most of our other needs automatically.
+Of course, we need a constant intake of nutrients like calcium and electrolytes to keep our cells functioning properly as well, but if we eat a diverse whole-food diet with the proper quantities of macronutrients for our individual needs, we're likely to fulfill most of our structural and functional needs automatically.

 You might be asking, why don't we just calculate total energy needs then?
 What reason is there to look at individual macronutrients?